mobile coupons

 #1 More fantasy in discounts

-Almost all coupons offer a percentage discount, which may eventually have little impact on consumers who are now accustomed to receiving offers of any kind for any type of products.
+Almost all coupons offer a percentage discount, which may have little impact on consumers who are now accustomed to receiving offers for any product.
 Rethinking it in a creative way and customizing it for your target and product category can help you involve consumers more closely.
 For example, an ice cream might offer free cream to those who present themselves as a couple on Valentine’s Day and buy two cones; Grom, an Italian ice cream brand, has done something similar this year, but they only promoted this on Facebook and not through mobile coupons… could it be an idea to make the campaign even more effective in 2016?

 # 2 The closer, the more effective

 When customers are near the store, they receive a mobile coupon that can be used in that specific store.
-Consumers perceive it as an opportunity not to be missed and they are enticed to use it, even if prior to receiving the discount they would not have thought of shopping.
-The yogurt shop chain Pinkberry has shown how this can be a winning idea: an advertisement on the consumers’ smartphone would show the nearest yogurt shop.
-By clicking on the ad, they would obtain a coupon with a discount of $1 on yogurt along with directions to the shop and a “call” button.
+Consumers perceive it as an opportunity not to be missed, and they are enticed to use it, even if prior to receiving the discount, they would not have thought of shopping.
+The yogurt shop chain Pinkberry has shown how this can be a winning idea: an advertisement on the consumer’s smartphone would show the nearest yogurt shop.
+By clicking on the ad, they would obtain a coupon with a $1 discount on yogurt, along with directions to the shop and a “call” button.

 yogurt coupon